Deutsche Bank keeps full-year dividend unchanged

-FRANKFURT Deutsche Bank said on Wednesday it was recommending a full-year dividend of 0.75 euros, in line with 2012, despite posting a surprise loss of 1 billion euros (843.6 million pounds) in the fourth quarter.
+FRANKFURT Jan 29 Deutsche Bank said on Wednesday it was recommending a full-year dividend of 0.75 euros, in line with 2012, despite posting a surprise loss of 1 billion euros ($1.4 billion) in the fourth quarter.

 "We suggested a dividend of 75 cents, in line with last year," Stefan Krause, the chief financial officer, told reporters at the bank's annual news conference.